ugjka/francis_lucille/README.md

 # Francis Lucille's Questions and Answers

 Backup of Francis Lucille's old blog.
+[Hosted here](http://francis.ugjka.net/)

 Extracted from Wayback Machine and processed by ugjka.